danieltonad/automata-lab/tiktok/README.md

 # TikTok Metadata Scraper

-CLI tool to extract metadata from TikTok videos — title, author, hashtags, likes, shares, bookmarks, total comment count, and top-level comments — and export to CSV and/or JSON.
+CLI tool to extract metadata from TikTok videos — title, author, hashtags, likes, shares, bookmarks, total comment count — and export to CSV and/or JSON.

 Part of [automata-lab](https://github.com/danieltonad/automata-lab).